 The Berwyn report demonstrates with great clarity the consequences of losing grouse shooting as a land management tool.
 The report shows the hugely important work of MA members in their care for 860,000 acres of heather moorland in England and Wales.
 Without this work, the precious land would revert to scrub and forest and the heather moors lost forever, along with the loss of many red listed birds.

-75% of of the world’s remaining heather moorland is found in Britain – but this area declined alarmingly over the latter part of the last century.
+75% of Europe’s remaining upland heather moorland is found in the UK – but this area declined alarmingly over the latter part of the last century.
 The Moorland Association was set up in 1986 to coordinate the efforts of moorland owners and managers to halt this loss, particularly in England and Wales.